AlliGrass/AlliGrass/README.md

 ## What I'm working on

 ### Calculator Mobile App
-It is foundational stage.
+It is currently in its foundational stage as I am learning Kotlin/Android Studio.
 This will be updated as I make further progress on the project

 ### [Personal Portfolio](https://alligrass.dev)
 I am always working on my portfolio to keep it up to date with my current skillset and capabilities